 Formed as Argyle FC in 1886, the Pilgrims took their nickname from the religious group that set out to discover the New World aboard the Mayflower in 1662.
 The club became Plymouth Argyle when it joined the Southern League in 1903.

 Promotion through the leagues continued as Argyle became a Second Division club in 1930, staying there for 20 years until relegation.
 Plymouth then builded a reputation as a yo-yo club but stunned the world in 1973 when the third tier team defeated Pele's Santos 3-2 in a friendly.

 Recent history has seen Plymouth continue their trend as a yo-yo club between the divisions but huge financial problems and administration saw the Pilgrims drop to League Two before the club was eventually saved by James Brent's Akkeron Group.
-They finally won promotion last season, finishing as runners-up to Pompey in League Two having bottled it on previous occasions only to be relegated again two years later, bouncing back at the first attempt under Ryan Lowe.
+They finally won promotion in 2017, finishing as runners-up to Pompey in League Two having bottled it on previous occasions only to be relegated again two years later, bouncing back at the first attempt under Ryan Lowe.

 The Manager: Ryan Lowe